tigerabrodi/all-my-notes/GUIDE_FOR_BECOMING_DEV.md

 I will say it is gonna require discipline and you put in the work.
 Don't give up, believe in yourself, and know nothing good comes out of quitting.

-I will go through some weeks and some months, this article is aimed to be a guide, and not a detailed structure giving you the exact courses, books or workshops to go through.
+I will go through some weeks and some months, this article is aimed to be a guide, and not an extremely detailed structure giving you the exact courses, books or workshops to go through.
 From my experience both learning to code and helping people around me, people often need guidance, and then the rest they can often figure out themselves by i.e. using google and doing research (there are lots of resources out there, both free and paid, to learn almost any technology or tool in tech).

-Now, in this article, I won't cover stuff like writing your resume, what should be on your portfolio, or how to act in interviews, rather again as mentioned, this is guidance, though, if I know a resource that I trust from experience, I'll share it, like specific workshops over at Frontend Masters.

 I'll go through everything order by order, we'll learn numerous stuff, the main goal is for you within 12 months to become a paid frontend developer!
 This is the GUIDE I would've given my younger self!